soda-collections-objects-data-literacy/WissKIBits_How-to-Tutorial/WissKIBits_Modul1/M1E3_Einführung-CIDOCCRM_en.md

 ---

-## Class hierarchy and Scope Notes
+## Class Hierarchy and Scope Notes

 The **Scope Note** of a CIDOC CRM class specifies: